lemubru/p2p/README.md

-Peer to Peer client for Java based on Chatroom software by Princeton University.
+Peer to Peer client for Java based on Chatroom software by Princeton University

 ### What is this repository for? ###

+.**# Your title here... #

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+run the startserver.sh script to start the server and then run a few addclient.sh scripts to add clients to the server.

-### Contribution guidelines ###
+### Who do I talk to? ###

+frank.pvtmail at geemail dot com

 ### Who do I talk to? ###